 The BOM for October is Polar Bear's Paw with the fabric selection putting a seasonal twist on a classic block.
 The sixteen half square triangles are made in two batches of eight each, using a sew then cut method.
-Blocks are for sale at the October meeting and are due back at the November meeting.
-Who will be the lucky winner?

 April's Block of the Moment is scrappy red or blue wonky star block.
 This will make a fun Fourth of July quilt!
 The winner was Joy Beireis-Molnar.